 This is how I often visited old friends in Alaska, Florida, or even took week-long trips to Vegas while I had a job in Austin, TX.
-This wasn’t full digital nomad, but as long as the work was done the boss didn’t care.
+This wasn't full digital nomad.
+But as long as the work was done the boss didn't care where I was.

 If you find yourself in that situation, there's no reason you can't be elsewhere in the world as long as the work gets consistently finished and you know you're not getting called into the office.